 Churg-Strauss syndrome is a disorder marked by blood vessel inflammation.
-This inflammation can restrict blood flow to vital organs and tissues, sometimes permanently damaging them.
-This condition is also known as eosinophilic granulomatosis (gran-u-low-muh-TOE-sis) with polyangiitis (pol-e-an-jee-I-tis).
+This inflammation can restrict blood flow to organs and tissues, sometimes permanently damaging them.
+This condition is also known as eosinophilic granulomatosis with polyangiitis (EGPA).

-Churg-Strauss syndrome is a highly variable illness.
+Churg-Strauss syndrome varies greatly from person to person.
 Some people have only mild symptoms.
-Others experience severe or life-threatening complications.
+Others have severe or life-threatening complications.

 - Loss of appetite and weight loss